reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 #### Usage and Applications: <br/>
 UTM is utilized by a diverse user base, including software developers, system administrators, educators, and hobbyists, for various purposes: <br />
 > 1. Software Development and Testing: UTM enables developers to create isolated development environments, test software compatibility across different operating systems, and evaluate application performance under various configurations.
-> 2. Education and Training: UTM is a valuable tool for educational institutions and training providers, allowing students to explore different operating systems, practice system administration tasks, and learn about virtualization concepts hands-on. <br />
+> 2. Education and Training: UTM is a valuable tool for educational institutions and training providers, enabling students to explore various operating systems, practice system administration tasks, and learn about virtualization concepts through hands-on experience. <br />
 > 3. System Administration and Maintenance: System administrators use UTM to simulate network environments, troubleshoot system issues, and perform maintenance tasks without affecting their primary macOS environment.
 Security Research and Testing: UTM supports the creation of virtualized security testing environments, facilitating the evaluation of cybersecurity tools, techniques, and procedures in a controlled and isolated environment.<br />
 <img src="https://i.imgur.com/WSK2lK0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>